toralf/torutils/README.md

 ```

 The output should look similar to the [IPv4](./doc/iptables-L.txt) and the [IPv6](./doc/ip6tables-L.txt) example respectively.
 The package [iptables](https://www.netfilter.org/projects/iptables/) needs to be installed before.
+If the script does not work out of the box for you then go to the [installation](#installation) section.

 ### Rule set

+Idea:

 Filter inbound connection attempts.
 Neither touch established connections nor outbounds connections.
+Act on single IPv4 ips and /80 IPv6 networks respectively.

 Details: